VivanPanda/arduinomap/docs/week-4/push-buttons.md

 :::info[Try it yourself]
 <Tabs>
   <TabItem value="problem" label="Problem">
     Search up your blank's datasheet online.
 Datasheets will be your friend when learning about new components since they provide all the necessary information you will need to construct your circuit.
+Try building your circuit using this schematic:

     <!-- <div class="img-center">![Blank schematic](Blank)</div>
     <br></br> -->

-    Try building your circuit using the schematic above.
   </TabItem>
   <TabItem value="solution" label="Solution">
     Below is the equivalent circuit diagram for this schematic.
 Did you hook up your components correctly?